-Effective communications between the Safety Manager and the HR Department is crucial to employee relations and safety.
-This program will school the HR personnel in the basics of the OSHA safety requirements to understand what and how OSHA regulations affect their organization and why the regulations must be implemented and followed.
+Effective communications between the Safety Manger and the HR Department is crucial to employee relations and safety.
+This program will school the HR personnel in the basics of the OSHA safety requirements so that a more comprehensive understanding of what and how OSHA regulations affect their organization and why it's critical that the regulations be implemented and followed.
 Did you know that the average cost to a company for a lost-time workplace injury is \$7,500?
-Understanding and applying the OSHA principles in employee behavior will significantly reduce deaths and injuries, thereby affecting the bottom line.
-Since OSHA was created in 1971, the workplace fatality rate has declined 62 percent, and occupational injury and illness rates have dropped 42 percent.
+Understanding and applying the OSHA principles in employee behavior will significantly reduce both deaths and injuries thereby affecting the bottom line.
+Since OSHA was created in 1971, the workplace fatality rate has declined 62 percent and occupational injury and illness rates have dropped 42 percent.